emmayisun/emmayisun.github.io/_posts/2024-02-22-cook-princeton.md

 **Inflation Uncertainty**
 Recent developments appear to have narrowed the range of uncertainty about the inflation outlook.
 After rising to more than 7 percent in mid-2022, 12-month inflation in the personal consumption expenditures (PCE) price index fell to 2.6 percent in December.
 Core PCE inflation (excluding food and energy) fell to 2.9 percent, its first reading below 3 percent since early 2021.
 Inflation data over the second half of last year were even more favorable, with core PCE inflation averaging less than 2 percent.

-The disinflationary process has been, and may continue to be, bumpy and uneven, as highlighted by last week's reports on the consumer price index and the producer price index.
-But a forecast of 12-month PCE inflation converging to our 2 percent target over time still seems reasonable as the baseline outlook.
-Housing services inflation, which rose sharply in 2021 and 2022, should continue to decline this year as the slowing observed in rent increases on new leases passes into the official statistics.
+The disinflationary process has been, and may continue to be, bumpy and uneven, as highlighted by last week's reports on the consumer price index and the producer price index. <span style="color:#ec5e2a;"><strong>But a forecast of 12-month PCE inflation converging to our 2 percent target over time still seems reasonable as the baseline outlook.</strong></span> Housing services inflation, which rose sharply in 2021 and 2022, should continue to decline this year as the slowing observed in rent increases on new leases passes into the official statistics.
 Inflation in core services ex housing (a broad category that includes items such as restaurant meals, car insurance, health care, hotel rooms, and airfares) slowed over the course of last year and should continue to ease over time as consumers increasingly resist price increases and as firms' labor costs grow more slowly.[2](#fn2 "footnote 2") Finally, with supply chains largely back to normal and goods prices declining over the second half of last year, core goods inflation looks likely to converge to its modestly negative pre-pandemic trend.
 However, the sharper declines in some goods prices in recent months, such as for used cars, may not be repeated.

 The behavior of inflation expectations helps underpin my growing confidence that inflation will continue to ease.
 Long-term inflation expectations remained well anchored during the period of high inflation.
 For example, consumers' expectations of inflation 5 to 10 years ahead in the University of Michigan survey rose only modestly, staying within the range of the previous 20 years.
 Moreover, consumers' expectations of inflation one year ahead, which rose sharply with actual inflation, have returned to near their pre-pandemic levels in both the Michigan survey and the Federal Reserve Bank of New York's Survey of Consumer Expectations.
 Similarly, an Atlanta Fed survey shows that business expectations of one-year unit cost increases fell to 2.3 percent in February from a high of 3.8 percent in March 2022.